Serbian Railways Infrastructure: Current modernization projects

 In February 2019, Srbijavoz temporarily suspended transportation on Belgrade–Novi Sad railway, one of the country’s most frequent passenger routes, in February 2022, due to the railway line’s reconstruction.
-This line in now completely reconstructed and modernized.
+This line is now completely reconstructed and modernized.
 The route is 75 km long and its reconstruction is currently extended from Novi Sad to Subotica, (border with Hungary) for the speed of 200 km/h as part of the modernization of the Belgrade-Budapest railway line.

 The reconstruction and modernization of the railway lines is also planned between Belgrade and Niš for a speed of 200 km/h, Niš and Preševo for the speed of 160 km/h (border with North Macedonia) and Niš and Dimitrovgrad for the speed of 120 km/h(border with Bulgaria).

 In 2017, as part of the contract with RZD, reconstruction began on the Belgrade-Novi Sad-Subotica line, on the section between Stara Pazova and Novi Sad, Belgrade-Bar line, on the section between Resnik on the outskirts of Belgrade, and Valjevo.